View and explore atomic models in Augmented Reality!

 Join the fans!

-Jonathan is a sophomore Computer Science student at the University of New Mexico.
+Jonathan graduated from the Computer Science program at the University of New Mexico in 2020.